jsantiago611/spectacular-anemone/src/pages/index.md

 sections:
   - type: hero_section
     subtitle: >-
-      Welcome to Discipleship Labs, a digital handbook on Christian Lifestyle Design.
-Tools to help Christians enhance their devotional life and live out their faith.
-On this site, we explore the tools and techniques that help us to build successful spiritual habits.
+      Hi, I'm Jonathan and this is my digital handbook on Christian Lifestyle Design.
+Discover tools to help you enhance your devotional life and live out your faith.
+Explore the tools and techniques that help you to build successful spiritual habits.
     actions: []
     image_alt: A smiling woman
     media_position: top